 PURPOSE OF THE STUDYThe purpose of this study is to learn more about the health and life experiences of different groups of Veterans from all backgrounds.
 Veterans are individuals who have served on active duty in the U.S. military but no longer do so.
-Veterans may or may not currently serve in the in the National Guard/Reserves.
+Veterans may or may not currently serve in the National Guard/Reserves.
 We are interested in understanding how Veterans’ identities, stressors, and experiences may affect their day-to-day life over time, including their mental, physical, and social health.
 Your participation will help advance research for this group.

 We will be approaching up to 6,500 Veterans to take part in this study.
 If you decide to participate, you will first need to complete screening questions to see if you are eligible to take part in this study.
-If you are eligible, you will be asked to complete an online questionnaire every 9 months for a 27-month period (total of four questionnaires).
-Each questionnaire will take approximately 60-90 minutes to complete.
+If you are eligible, we will ask you to complete an online questionnaire every 9 months for a 27-month period (total of four questionnaires).
+Each questionnaire will take 60-90 minutes to complete.

-If you are eligible for the study, you will receive an email with instructions on how to access and complete the Baseline Questionnaire, which will take approximately 60-90 minutes to complete.
+If you are eligible for the study, you will receive an email with instructions on how to access and complete the Baseline Questionnaire, which will take 60-90 minutes to complete.
 We recommend completing it on a desktop/laptop, as it is not optimized for a tablet or mobile device.
 The Baseline Questionnaire will include questions about your general feelings and emotions, stressful events you may have experienced and reactions to those events, and your healthcare experiences.
-Some of the most sensitive questions involve sexual behaviors and sexually transmitted infections, whether you are feeling depressed or anxious, alcohol and/or drug use, and whether you experienced verbal, physical, or sexual victimization as a child and as an adult.
+Some of the most sensitive questions involve sexual behaviors and sexually transmitted infections, whether you are feeling depressed or anxious, your alcohol and/or drug use, and whether you experienced verbal, physical, or sexual victimization as a child and as an adult.
 You are free to not answer any questions that you do not want to.

 At the completion of this Baseline Questionnaire, we will ask for your complete contact information (including name, address, telephone number, and social security number).
 This information is needed for payment to be processed to you, and it will be kept separately from all your other data.